keflavich/blog/content/JeansMass.rst

 .. math:: M_J = \frac{(2 k T)^{3/2}}{(m G)^{3/2} \rho^{1/2}}

-where :math:`m` is the particle mass, usually assumed to be 2.8 amu.
+where :math:`m` is the particle mass, usually assumed to be 2.8 amu. (actually, 2.8 is for mass per H$_2$ particle, it should really be 2.3 amu)

 In[1]: